achrefbs/holbertonschool-higher_level_programming/0x10-python-network_0/README.md

 - a Bash script that takes in a URL, sends a POST request to the passed URL, and displays the body of the response.
 # 7:
 - a Bash script that sends a request to a URL passed as an argument, and displays only the status code of the response.
+# 8:
+- a Bash script that sends a JSON POST request to a URL passed as the first argument, and displays the body of the response.